 Hi, I’m Alison Ellis.

-I’ve been specializing in Vermont wedding flowers since 2002.
-One thing I’ve learned is this:
+I’ve been specializing in Vermont wedding flowers since 2002, and I’ve learned that a successful wedding is not just about the planning; it’s also about the execution.

 I’m all about the details.
+I think you deserve the best!

-- Are focused on your career or schooling while planning your wedding,
+- Are focused on your career or schooling while planning your wedding

-- Need a professional to advise on color palette & aesthetic,
+- Need a professional to advise on color palette & aesthetic

-- Want to transform a space with a wow-factor,
+- Want to transform a space with a wow-factor

 I provide high quality wedding flowers & superior design technique with integrity & honesty.